GerritCodeReview/homepage/releases/README.md

 * Secondary index for groups

-* Experimental support for Elastic Search as secondary index
+* Experimental support for Elasticsearch as secondary index

 [Release notes for Gerrit 2.14](/releases/2.14.md)